PybroLachie/LachiesLibrary/content/posts/Making paper minis.md

 With the background isolated, it became a simple matter of using photoshop to generate an outline, adding a black semicircle as a guide for the base, then duplicating and flipping everything.
 I now had a printable mini.

 ![Image Description](/LachiesLibrary/images/Making%20paper%20minis-20250311114936231.png)
-^ My character “Jacklyn” created in hero forge [5], screenshotted, background isolated in photoshop, and the final ready for print and cut version.
+^ My character “Jacklyn” created in [hero forge](https://www.heroforge.com/), screenshotted, background isolated in photoshop, and the final ready for print and cut version.

 ## The Dry Erase Minis

-This is an idea I was very proud of, I took some generic character art and isolated it's silhouete making it white, I then gave it the same ready to print treatment that I gave all the minis before this, however before folding them I covered them in some clear adhesive laminate [6], this left me with a handful of minis that the DM can use dry erase markers to quickly label on the fly for unexpected encounters.
+This is an idea I was very proud of, I took some generic character art and isolated it's silhouette making it white, I then gave it the same ready to print treatment that I gave all the minis before this, however before folding them I covered them in some [clear adhesive laminate](https://www.amazon.com.au/Avarrix-Australia-Waterproof-Protection-Printable/dp/B09V7QTG5C/ref=asc_df_B09V7QTG5C/?tag=googleshopdsk-22&linkCode=df0&hvadid=712358115002&hvpos=&hvnetw=g&hvrand=10852217627534945635&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9071766&hvtargid=pla-1884494913746&mcid=030a29440d03334d97a80a4bd8384a6e&gad_source=1&th=1), this left me with a handful of minis that the DM can use dry erase markers to quickly label on the fly for unexpected encounters.

 ![Image Description](/LachiesLibrary/images/Making%20paper%20minis-20250311143735242.png)